samsheffield/Narrative_Design/docs/week6.md

 # Homework

-## Read the first part of Chapter 6 in Wonderbook
-Read Chapter 6 of Wonderbook (pages 211-244): “Introduction”, "Worldview vs Storyview”, “Language and Worldbuilding”, “Characteristics of a Well-Realized Setting”, and “Dangers and Opportunities”.

 ## Play Citizen Sleeper
 Play at least 2 hours of [Citizen Sleeper](https://www.fellowtraveller.games/citizen-sleeper) by Gareth Damian Martin. _Feel free to play more if you like._